chriszimmerman/book-notes/software-design-x-rays/ch1.md

 **We can't prioritize technical debt based on the code alone since we lack some critical information, most prominently a time dimension and social information.** We get this from our VCS data.

 We know who changed what files when.
 This lets us generate a knowledge map based on the contributions of each developer.
 This can be taken further and split up by team.
 We can identify coordination between teams.

+## Prioritize Improvements Guided by Data
+- Prioritizing tech debt requires a time dimension
+- Don't want to refactor a module constantly under development by a crowd of devs
+- Must take social aspect into account